Uplift and Protect the Rights of Workers

 of all immigrants, and most undocumented immigrants, work in underpaid jobs in industries such as agriculture, construction, food service, domestic work, and day labor.

-Unscrupulous employers use workers’ immigration status to undermine the rights and the organizing efforts of undocumented and other immigrant workers.
+Unscrupulous employers can use workers’ immigration status to undermine the rights and the organizing efforts of all workers.
+NELP advocates to improve protections from retaliation for all workers.

 Read More